Dig in: 8 scrumptious food shows to stream

-Listen, I can't cook worth a damn; my breakfast today was literally McDonald's and my version of an adventurous home-cooked meal is boiling some mac and cheese.
-If I was in charge of a Blue Apron-esque food company, we'd fill our boxes exclusively with SpaghettiOs, Skittles, Mountain Dew and maybe a bottle of wine for health food (it's made of fruit!) .
+Listen, I can't cook worth a damn; my breakfast today was Cocoa Pebbles that I managed to overcook (why I was cooking cereal is a question for another time!) and my version of an adventurous home-cooked meal is boiling some mac and cheese.
+If I was in charge of a Blue Apron-esque food company, we'd fill our boxes exclusively with SpaghettiOs, Skittles, Mountain Dew and maybe a bottle of wine for health food.
+(It's made of fruit!)

 But while my cooking skills are crap, my cooking show expertise is damn near the level of Julia Child.
 I can't get enough of food shows, whether it's a culinary competition, actually breaking down a recipe, an inquisitive food documentary or just some good ol' fashioned wholesome food porn.
 It's both brainless and brainy, entertainment you don't have to focus too hard on yet educational and filled with info that sticks to your brain like a good stew sticks to your ribs.
 In between scintillating shots of palate-wetting pastries, these shows teach you something – whether about just your kitchen or about the world.